pymupdf/PyMuPDF/docs/widget.rst

     .. attribute:: choice_values

        Python sequence of strings defining the valid choices of list boxes and combo boxes.
-For these widgets, this property is mandatory and must contain at least two items.
+For these widget types, this property is mandatory and must contain at least two items.
 Ignored for other types.

     .. attribute:: field_name